 As we saw in recent history, there are no realistic ways for a country to prevent its competitors from freeriding.
 The only realistic solution is to get rid of competition…

-A world government enables a better definition of property, and prevention of bottom-racing.
+Reducing the number of states enables a better definition of property, and prevention of bottom-racing.
 These improvements allow an elimination or reduction of negative externalities.
-A world government also provides the best context for production of public goods.
+Larger governments also provide the best context for production of public goods.

 It is not clear whether the world is getting more united, but if so, the pace of union is much slower than the pace of progress in other areas, and very slow compared to the speed of environmental degradation.

 Thankfully, we are at least apparently somewhat aware of this problem.
 According to the Thomas Reuters Foundation, 70% of us think a new more powerful global organization should be created.